ocurity/dracon/components/producers/README.md

 ## Producers

-A producer is a program that parses the output of a tool and converts it into Dracon compatible file that can be used by the *enricher* and *consumers*.
+A producer is a program that parses the output of a tool and converts it into Dracon compatible file that can be used by the *enrichers* and *consumers*.

 ### Writing Producers